inorganik/debugout.js/README.md

 (debug output) records and saves console logs so that your application can access them, for the purpose of debugging an app while it's in beta.

-Then you can add a button for the tester to output the log and send it to you, or have your app post it to an endpoint on your server.
+Then you can add a button for the tester to output the log ([see examples](#outputting)) and send it to you, or have your app post it to an endpoint on your server.

 ##[Try the demo](http://inorganik.github.io/debugout.js/)